BrunoZell/CollectiveIntelligence/litepaper.md

 **what could we do | so we like it | in the future?**

-Which translates into scanning the corpus of _proposals_ for action paths that increase the probability of _wants_ being satisfied according to future observations.
+Which translates into scanning the corpus of _proposals_ for those that increase the probability of _wants_ being satisfied by future observations according to selected domain models.

-After desired action paths have been identified, users commit to them by signing its actions and publishing it as _commitments_.
+After desired actions have been identified, users commit to them by signing and publishing according _commitments_.
 A commitment is an official statement of executing a specified act when the attached condition was satisfied by the latest observations.

-Then the subjects go ahead and actually do it accordingly, or they won't, depending in their final decision in the moment of the act.
-Subjects may purposefuly record evidence to later prove they caused certain economic activity.
+Then the agents go ahead and actually do it accordingly, or they won't, depending in their final decision in the moment of the act.
+Agents may purposefuly record evidence to later prove they caused or haven't caused certain economic activity.

 Wants are evaluated continuously on all observations as a measure for economic health.
 Fulfilled wants are indicators of realized value, possibly from successful coordination.
 Unfulfilled critical wants are indicators of unsuccessful coordination taking place.